 When generated

-The MN’s MISF generates this primitive after receiving an MIS_Prereg_Xfer response protocol message.
-If the MN included CiphersuiteCode with the MIS_Prereg_Xfer request message, the optional KeyDerivationKey will be included in the MIS_Prereg_Xfer response message so that the MN can compute the keys necessary for communication with the TPoS and the TPoA.
+The MN’s MISF generates this primitive after receiving an MIS_Prereg_Xfer response message.
+If the MN included CiphersuiteCode with the MIS_Prereg_Xfer request message, the optional KeyDerivationKey will be included in the MIS_Prereg_Xfer response message so that the MN’s MISF can compute the keys necessary for communication with the TPoS and the TPoA according to 9.2.2 of IEEE Std 802.21-XXXX.

 Effect on receipt

-The MIS application on the MN may generate another MIS_Prereg_Xfer.request primitive—for example, if preregistration procedures are not completed.
-If KeyDerivationKey is present, the MN derives the key hierarchy according to 9.2.2 of IEEE Std 802.21-XXXX.
+The MIS user on the MN may generate another MIS_Prereg_Xfer.request primitive—for example, if preregistration procedures are not completed.

 Change 5.12.1 in Draft IEEE P802.21.1/D01 as follows.